 Overview

-In this article, you'll learn about printing in campus computer labs.
+In this article, you'll learn about student printing on campus.
 We cover general information, printing guidelines, allotments, costs, tips, and what to do if you run into printing problems.

 General Information & Acceptable Use Guidelines

-Much of the printing you find in computer labs is funded by student Technology Access Fees (TAF).
+Across campus you will find various Student Printing Kiosks funded by student Technology Access Fees (TAF).
 Though TAF pays for a great deal more than just printing, a portion of these funds go toward printing supplies like paper, toner, and other printer maintenance items.
+Only students who have paid TAF fees (6 or more hours per semester) can utilize these functions.
+There are some exceptions:

 Tennessee Tech strives to spend student fees in ways that help students succeed.
 Printing is no exception.
 So that student funds are not wasted on frivolous printing, we advise that you print only those items related to coursework or scholarly research.
 Examples of acceptable documents include: